helloturbine/turbine-docs/docs/records/work_orders.md

 ## Work Orders

-For customers that perform their own manufacturing, work orders can be a useful tool to track the creation of new inventory and the consumption of components.
+For brands that perform their own manufacturing or use a co-man, work orders can be a useful tool to track the creation of new inventory and the consumption of components.
 Once a work order is run, the changes to inventory will be reflected on the Stock page.

 To create a work order, follow these steps:
 1. Start at the “Procure to Pay” tab in the navigation bar, then click “Work Orders.”